maciusoo/PulseOximeterRPiPico/README.md

 # Pulse Oximeter Project

 A low-cost, reliable pulse oximeter designed using optoelectronic and photonic components.
-Built with the Raspberry Pi Pico and powered by AAA batteries, this device measures blood oxygen saturation (SpO₂) and heart rate (BPM) in real-time and displays the data on an OLED screen.
+Built with the Raspberry Pi Pico H and powered by 3 AAA batteries, this device measures blood oxygen saturation (SpO₂) and heart rate (BPM) in real-time and displays the data on an OLED screen.

 ## Table of Contents